grigaut/bgc-data-processing/docs/index.md

     [More details on the virtual environment](virtual_env/)

 ## Configuration files
-Each scripts has an associated configuration to set up all necessary parameters.
+Each scripts has an associated configuration file to set up all necessary parameters.
 By default, these configuration don't exists but can be created from a 'default configuration' existing in [config/default]({{repo_tree}}/config/default/).
 If these copies don't exist, the following command will create the files:

 === "With make"
     ``` bash